If you want to know why cortisol makes you sick, then this article can help.

 Hormone Healing Tip 1: Calm Nighttime Cortisol

 So, what are you going to do about that?
 Well number one, you have got to calm your nighttime cortisol.
 You have got to calm down this high level, this is not correct.
 It should be low at night.
 So how do you do that?
-Well the first thing that you can do, is make sure that you sleep in the complete dark.
+Well the first thing that you can do, is to make sure that you sleep in the complete dark.
 Any light at all is going to stimulate cortisol production.
 Make sure that your room is nice and cool, anywhere between about 65 and 70 degrees.
 Anything over 70 degrees is too hot and it will wake you up and you will get a cortisol reaction.

 You want to make as much melatonin as possible.
 Try to maybe meditate before you go to bed, some deep breathing exercises to reduce that cortisol.
 You want to really try and work on bringing the cortisol level down.
-You can also use certain supplements like ashwagandha, that actually has an adaptogenic effect, bringing nighttime cortisol down and daytime cortisol up.
+You can also use certain supplements like ashwagandha, which actually has an adaptogenic effect, bringing nighttime cortisol down and daytime cortisol up.
 So it is a good thing to use at night.
 Another thing that is really helpful, is just a little magnesium.
 It has a calming effect and that will help to reduce your cortisol.

 Hormone Healing Tip 2: Retain Daytime Cortisol